-- 5.6 The 2017/18 revenue budget is set within the context of the Authority's Medium Term Financial Strategy (MTFS).
+- 5.6 The 2018/19 revenue budget is set within the context of the Authority's Medium Term Financial Strategy (MTFS).
 The MTFS provides the funding framework within which the Council seeks to achieve the priorities set out in the Council Plan 2015 2019 and highlights the key financial risks facing the Council.
-The current MTFS, published alongside the Authority's 2018/19 budget, shows that, in order for the Council to remain financially sustainable and continue to meet its statutory obligation to deliver a balanced budget it will need to address a funding deficit of approximately £2.6m over the period 2018/19 to 2020/21.
-These savings are in addition to delivering the self-sufficiency savings (£422k) and other recurring savings included in the 2018/19 budget. - 5.7 The Authority will update its MTFS during 2018/19 to reflect its key priorities over the period 2019/20 to 2020/23 and its ambitions to, drive forward economic growth, exploit commercial opportunities and achieve financial sustainability.
-Key priorities to be delivered over this period include the Maryport Delivery Plan, Community Stadium, Workington Town Centre and Keswick Leisure Facilities.
+The current MTFS, published alongside the Authority's 2019/20 budget, shows that, in order for the Council to remain financially sustainable and continue to meet its statutory obligation to deliver a balanced budget, it will need to address a funding deficit of approximately £2.6m over the period 2019/20 to 2021/22.
+This includes addressing a funding gap of £2.3m in 2020/21. - 5.7 The Authority will update its MTFS during 2019/20 to reflect its key priorities over the period 2019/20 to 2020/23 and its ambitions to drive forward economic growth, exploit commercial opportunities and achieve financial sustainability.
+The MTFS will also be updated to reflect changes to forecasted funding. - 5.8 At present considerable uncertainty exists over the funding of local government beyond 2019/20.
+The Governments Fair Funding Review, reset of business rates baselines and changes to the business rates retention system all have critical implications for the distribution of funding across local government.
+At the same time, the results of Spending Review 2019 will affect the total level of funding available to the local government sector from April 2020.

-2017/18 Revenue Budget
+2018/19 Revenue Budget

-- 5.8 Revenue income and expenditure covers spending and income associated with the day to day running of services.
-Revenue expenditure charged to the Authority's general fund expenditure is met from the following sources: - Fees and charges - Government grants including unringfenced grants e.g. Revenue Support Grant - Council Tax and Business Rates - Reserves General Fund Balances and Earmarked Reserves.

-- The Authority's original net revenue budget for 2017/18, inclusive of parish precepts and planned contributions to reserves, was set at £14,937k and the revised revenue budget at £17,313k.
-The revised budget comprises planned expenditure on services of £16,872k and planned contributions to earmarked reserves of £441k. - 5.10 As part of the package of self-sufficiency savings needed to ensure the Council remains financially sustainable and delivers a balanced budget in 2017/18 the original and revised budgets for 2017/18 included self-sufficiency savings of £738k. - 5.11 The Authority's 2017/18 revenue budget is funded as follows:
+- 5.9 Revenue income and expenditure covers spending and income associated with the day to day running of services.
+Revenue expenditure charged to the Authority's general fund expenditure is met from the following sources: - · Fees and charges - Government grants including unringfenced grants e.g. Revenue Support Grant - Council Tax and Business Rates - Reserves General Fund Balances and Earmarked Reserves. - 5.10 The Authority's original net revenue budget for 2018/19, inclusive of parish precepts and planned contributions to reserves, was set at £15,670k and the revised revenue budget at £16,851k. - 5.11 As part of the package of self-sufficiency savings needed to ensure the Council remains financially sustainable and delivers a balanced budget in 2018/19 the original and revised budgets for 2018/19 included self-sufficiency savings of £422k. - 5.12 The Authority's 2018/19 revenue budget is funded as follows: